 It is uncertain as to whether house prices will fall now that the stamp duty is reintroduced as there are many factors to consider.
 Unemployment would need to be closely analysed, recovery of the economy, people may be forced to sell and fewer will want to buy.

 At Ackroyd Legal, we offer expert advice in all areas including freehold, leasehold and listed properties.
 Whatever the issue, our solicitors can guide you.
-Please contact us on 020 058 3365 or email@example.com.
+Please contact us on 020 058 3365 or firstname.lastname@example.org.
+Additionally, you can learn more about our residential conveyancing services.